About Uniform Addressing

 |Unity||Wausau (city)||Weston (village)|

-* Application of the Uniform Addressing System in the Town of Rib Mountain is currently being reviewed by the Wisconsin Court of Appeals.
+* Application of the Uniform Addressing System in the Town of Rib Mountain is currently on hold.

 NOTE: (1) The TOWNS of Marathon, Spencer, and Weston ARE participating in the Uniform Addressing project (but NOT the VILLAGES of Marathon City, Spencer, or Weston).
 (2) The TOWNS of Mosinee and Wausau ARE participating (but NOT the CITIES of Mosinee or Wausau).